How To Write The Perfect Headline

 Put it to a test.

-Or install this free WP plugin from Title Experiments.
+Install this WP plugin from Title Experiments.

 And go with the audience.